honeydipper/honeydipper/docs/workflow.md

 `run_kubernetes` workflow requires a `system` context field that points to a predefined system.
 The system must be extended from `kubernetes` system so that it has `createJob`, `waitForJob` and `getJobLog` function defined.
 The predefined system should also have the information required to connect to the kubernetes cluster, the namespace to use etc.

-The required `steps` context field should tell the workflow what containters to define in the kubernetes job.
+The required `steps` context field should tell the workflow what containers to define in the kubernetes job.
 If there are more that one step, the steps before the last step are all defined in `initContainters` section of the pod, and the last step is defined in `containers`.

 Each step of the job has its type, which defines what docker image to use.
 The workflow comes with a few types predefined.
  * python